howonlee/trashcan-gourmand/readme.md

 # Contributing

+I will respond to issues and emails if I feel like it, otherwise not.
+I have a job and stuff, full-time support isn't happening.

 If you'd like to contribute, just email me (Howon) sometime before putting up a PR or something.
+I may or may not reply, depends upon how I feel like it.

 # License